 "51% of retailers lack mobile commerce capabilities."

 Well, according to the survey, the omni-channel strategies these retailers are implementing are not truly "omni."
 Eight in 10 respondents kept product information management siloed across physical stores, web, mobile and applications.
 Meanwhile, more than half (51 percent) lack mobile commerce capabilities all together.
-Without fully integrating product information management and launching mobile commerce capabilities, it's impossible for merchants to operate at a level that is truly omni-channel.
+Without fully integrating mobile commerce capabilities, it's impossible for merchants to operate at a level that is truly omni-channel.